 In the late nineties, the term 'neoliberalism' caught up with two developments: financial deregulation, which would culminate in the 2008 financial crash and in the still-lingering euro debacle.
 The second is economic globalization, which accelerated more ambitious type of trade agreement, in a world of free flows of finance.
 Financialization and globalization have become the most overt manifestations of neoliberalism in today's world.
 (28) David Harvey considers Neoliberalism a "political project" launched by a corporate capitalist class with the objective of "curb(ing) the power of labor.
 (29) He recalls how the rise of social movements, advocacy of consumer protection, and other reformist initiatives posed a threat to the ruling class's interests.
 He notices the ruling class "was not omniscient but they recognized that there were a number of fronts on which they had to struggle: the ideological front, the political front, and above all they had to struggle to curb the power of labor by whatever means possible.
-Out of this there emerged a political project which I would call neoliberalism."
-(30) He firmly believes the neoliberal political project was not "an ideological assault" only; but, also "an economic assault", and "the bourgeoisie or the corporate capitalist class put it into motion bit by bit."
+Out of this there emerged a political project was not "an ideological assault" only; but, also "an economic assault", and "the bourgeoisie or the corporate capitalist class using the power of the power of assault" only is but, also "an economic assault", and "the bourgeoisie or the corporate capitalist class using the power of the power of the power of assault" only is but, also "an economic assault", and "the bourgeoisie or the corporate capitalist class put it into motion bit by bit."
 (31)